Cheesom99/AdventureDB-MySQL/Data Exploration.md

 | United Kingdom|
 | United States|

+- There are stores in 6 countries of the world

 ### 5. List the countries with the most number of customers since 2018?
 **Steps Taken:**